Thai Mango Dipping Sauce Recipe

 Thai mango dipping sauce in a clay sauce cup, with parts of green mango spread around it.

-• Adjust the heat level to your personal preference.
-The amount of dried chili flakes you use affects the heat intensity, and if you’re not used to eating spicy, you’re going to want to start with a small amount.
+Adjust the heat level: The amount of dried chili flakes you use affects the heat intensity, and if you’re not used to eating spicy, you’re going to want to start with a small amount.

 How to choose the best green mango